halon-extras/dlp/README.md

 ## Exported functions

+These functions needs to be [imported](https://docs.halon.io/hsl/structures.html#import) from the `extras://dlp` module path.

 ### dlp(fp [, options])

 Scan the `fp` (File pointer) using the DLP engine.
 The `options` parameter let you use custom filters and change the behaviour.